Image: Copyright free from Pixabay

 She slept, and her dreams were filled with tubs of crimson water, each one bloodier than the last.

 Days passed.
-Knights healed and died.
+Knights healed or died.
 The news of what happened circulated through the castle.
 The barbarians had been routed.
 The land was safe.
 But at great cost.
 The savages had already sacked and burned several villages before Lord Tyron reached them.
 He was the first to charge, as Fera knew he would be.
 Barbarians fled in his wake, so fearsome was he, sword slashing left and right.
 But an axe took him hard in the shoulder, cleaving through bone, and he fell badly from his horse.

 Initially, the servants spoke about him reverently.
 They loved him and were happy to serve him.
 But their talk soon turned dark and sullen the further the week passed.